programmer229/LLMProofs/README.md

 **A specialized RL training framework for teaching language models to generate and self-evaluate mathematical proofs**

 LLMProofs is a customized version of the [veRL framework](https://github.com/volcengine/verl) specifically designed for training language models on mathematical proof generation tasks.
-The system implements a sophisticated agent-judge paradigm where an AI agent generates mathematical proofs and specialized judge models assess their correctness.
+The system implements an agent-judge paradigm where an AI agent generates mathematical proofs and a judge models assess their correctness.

 ## 🎯 Overview